micwik/ArnLib/doc/Internals.md

 * Destruction can be locally initiated and affects one link.
 Destruction can be set as local or global.

-* Destruction can also be initiated by the destroy command and arives with a netId.
+* Destruction can also be initiated for leaves by the destroy command and arives with a netId.
+  Or it can be with the delete command for a folder (tree).

-* Corresponding ItemNet is disabled (set as defunct), which prohibit sending destroy command back to the originator of the command.
+* For leaf, corresponding ItemNet is disabled (set as defunct), which prohibit sending destroy command back to the originator of the command.

 * The ItemNet is also destroyed in the same way as a locally initiated destruction and affects one link.
 Destruction is set to be global.

 * The affected link:s tree is recursively traversed and all links are first marked as retired.
-  Also global or local destroy is marked.
+  Also the retire type is set as LeafLocal, LeafGlobal or Tree.

 * As the last thing in this recursion each link is sending a Retired ArnEvent, ie the leaves are the first to send.
+The event is sent to the subscriptions (ArnItems) of each link.

+* If it's a destroy of a tree (folder), a Retired ArnEvent is also sent to the tree:s parent and all the way up to the root.
+The event is sent to the subscriptions (ArnItems) of each link.
+  These events have a marking telling destroy is below.

 * The Retired ArnEvent is handled by each connected Item.
 Each Item is sending a linkDestroyed signal to be handled by application code.